 Important: Some ICS691 courses become regular courses.
 Students who earned credit for the ICS691 version of a course will not be allowed to register for the regular course, even though its number is not ICS691.

 4. Two additional 600-level ICS courses or 600-level courses related to ICS

 Two additional 600-level 3-credit courses must be taken either from the ICS department (i.e., ICS 600-692, not including ICS 690), or some related discipline (such as LIS, EE, MIS, etc.) on a topic related to Computer Science.
 You must obtain prior approval from the Graduate Chair as to the suitability of your choices before enrolling in them.

 Note that if you do a Plan A (see below), you may opt to replace one of these two courses by 3 credits of ICS 700.

 5. Counting 400-level courses

-Up to two graduate courses may be replaced by regular ICS 400-level courses (not ICS 499), taken after enrolling in the ICS graduate program.
+Up to two graduate courses may be replaced by regular ICS 400-level courses (not ICS 499) that are not counted towards the undergraduate degree.
 These courses (except for ICS 423) do not count towards the area requirement.

 6. The ICS “capstone” Project